fpereiro/gotoB/tutorial/tutorial.md

 │  Frontend is loaded! │
 └──────────────────────┘
 ```

-It is important to understand how this happens; the diagram above explains the main steps:

 - Step 1:
    - The user opens a tab in their browser and navigates to an URL where the webapp is available.
 This URL can be written manually, or it can be followed through a link.
 The browser doesn't care.